• Home

 close-up of metal hook installed on the exterior wall of a house to hang string lights over a patio

-5. Hang the string lights.
+5. Hang the String Lights.

 And these heavy-duty string lights come with the bulbs in a separate box- which is great because then you can string them without breaking anything.
+I strongly encourage you to wait to screw the bulbs in until after they’re hung!

 close-up of emply string light socket hanging over a patio, ready for a light bulb to be inserted